 - List the type of property being subleased — This should include the entire property type (house, apartment, condo, or whatever form of lodging the subtenant is renting), as well as the specific part of the property they can use.
-If they’re renting the entire property, the agreement should make it clear.
+The agreement should clarify if they’re renting the entire property.

 - List the full address where you’d like notifications and rent payments sent — If you’re subletting an entire property and living somewhere else, use the address where you’re currently living (or where you receive mail).
 In most other cases (like when you’re only subletting part of the property and still live there), it should be the address of the rental property.

 - List the names of the subtenants — The sublease agreement should include the names of anyone who plans to live there.

 - Attach a copy of your original lease and list your landlord’s name — This gives the subtenant a chance to understand better the original lease provisions they must follow.
 Pleading ignorant of these conditions in the future is harder for a subtenant to do when it’s clear you’ve provided them a copy of the original lease.

 - List the subleased property’s address and include any necessary additional information — This part of the sublease agreement should specify what parts of the property the subtenant has access to and set forth any restrictions (like a ban on pets or indoor smoking).